Transport in Glasgow: Tramways

 Glasgow had for many years an extensive system of trams that ran on the city's streets alongside other traffic.
 It was one of the largest in Europe.
-However, by the 1950s much of the vehicle stock was over 30 years old and in need of replacement.
+By the 1950s much of the vehicle stock was over 30 years old and in need of replacement.
 The trams were becoming less used as car use increased, and gradually the tram network was phased out across the city, including many routes that were still fairly well used and reckoned to be economically viable.
 The last tram in the city ran on 4 September 1962; 250,000 people lined the streets to watch.
 It was the last city tram network in Britain until 1992.

-In the mid 1990s there emerged a plan to create a Strathclyde Tram Project, which would have seen the reintroduction of trams to Glasgow.
-Strathclyde Passenger Transport published a set of plans for this system, going so far as to distribute pamphlets across the city outlining these plans and the proposed routes.
+In the late 1980s and early to mid-1990s there emerged a plan to create a Strathclyde Tram Project, which would have seen the reintroduction of trams to Glasgow.
+Strathclyde Passenger Transport Executive on the behalf of Strathclyde Regional Council prior to local government reorganisation in 1996 published a set of plans for this system, going so far as to distribute pamphlets across the city outlining these plans and the proposed routes.

 The initial line proposed was a 20-kilometre route run from Maryhill in the Northwest of the city to Easterhouse on Glasgow's Eastern fringe.
 It was envisaged that the line would use disused railway lines and tunnels as well as running in part on roads in the city alongside other traffic.
 The plan then outlined future expansion of the tram network so that it might one day stretch across the Greater Glasgow area.